This Sweet Potato Casserole was a staple at our holiday dinners growing up. It is simple to make and will please even the pickiest eaters.

-- Yams – My preference is canned yams, but you could use fresh yams or sweet potatoes in this sweet potato casserole.
+Yams – My preference is canned yams, but you could use fresh yams or sweet potatoes if they are well cooked.

-- Brown sugar – We usually use light brown sugar, but dark brown sugar will work in this sweet potato casserole too.
+Brown sugar – We usually use light brown sugar, but dark brown sugar will work in this recipe too.

 How do you cook sweet potatoes for sweet potato casserole?